Masked Failure Data: Looking Back, Looking Forward

 Browse posts by tag

-An R package where solvers are first-class functions that compose through chaining, racing, and restarts.
+An R package where optimization solvers are first-class functions that compose through chaining, racing, and restarts.

-I've made my graduate coursework from SIUe's mathematics program available online, covering time series, regression, computational statistics, multivariate analysis, and statistical methods.
+My graduate coursework from SIUe's math program is up: time series, regression, computational stats, multivariate analysis, and statistical methods.

-Introducing symlik - define statistical models symbolically and automatically derive score functions, Hessians, and Fisher information.
+Define statistical models symbolically and automatically derive score functions, Hessians, and Fisher information.
+No numerical approximation.

 My R package for hypothesis testing, hypothesize, is now available on CRAN.

-Extending masked failure data analysis when traditional C1-C2-C3 conditions are violated.
+Extending masked failure data analysis when the standard C1-C2-C3 masking conditions are violated.

 When can reliability engineers safely use simpler models?
-This paper provides sharp boundaries through likelihood ratio tests on Weibull series systems.
+Likelihood ratio tests on Weibull series systems give sharp boundaries.

 Maximum likelihood estimation of component reliability from masked failure data in series systems, with BCa bootstrap confidence intervals validated through extensive simulation studies.

-A modern C++20 library for compositional online data reductions with numerically stable algorithms and algebraic composition.
+A C++20 library for composing online statistical accumulators with numerically stable algorithms and algebraic composition.

 I experiment with simple predictive / generative models to approximate Solomonoff induction for a relatively simple synthetic data-generating process.